 “Daahh…you guys suspended our account so how would that even be possible??”, was my response.

-I hope this blog post was useful and especially if you are thinking of dropshipping from AliExpress and sell on Amazon.
-The goal with this blog post is to help you to avoid my mistakes.
+The goal of this blog post is to help you to avoid my mistakes.
 Do better and please do not repeat my mistakes!

 About The Author